- Why do we need canine blood donors?

 Similar to human blood banking, the unit of canine blood is separated into red blood cells and plasma.
 This processing allows one unit of blood to provide red blood cells and plasma for 2 to 4 patients.

-What we provide for the canine blood donors?
+What is provided for canine blood donors?

 Annual health screening consisting of physical examination, appropriate vaccinations, blood tests such as a complete blood cell count, serum chemistry, and heartworm test, and a stool examination for intestinal parasites.